Did you know that Milford Schools has a Community Bulletin Board? Yup!

 They talk about everything from study tips and school spirit to making friends and finding their place at Milford.

-about 4 hours ago, Milford Schools
+4 months ago, Milford Schools

 A group of kids standing in front of a locker